Skip to content

 If you just want to define compatibility with Lux without actually using any of the other functionality provided by Lux (like layers), it is recommended to depend on LuxCore.jl instead of Lux.jl.
 LuxCore.jl is a significantly lighter dependency.

-• Why?
-It provides the ability for frameworks built on top of Lux to be cross compatible.
+Following this interface provides the ability for frameworks built on top of Lux to be cross compatible.
 Additionally, any new functionality built into Lux, will just work for your framework.

 While writing out a custom struct and defining dispatches manually is a good way to understand the interface, it is not the most concise way.
 We recommend using the Lux.@compact macro to define layers which makes handling the states and parameters downright trivial.